David Hammer

 Button, J, Pamuk Turner, D., & Hammer, D. (2023).
 How chemists handle not-knowing in reasoning about a novel problem.
 Chemistry Education Research and Practice, 24, 956-970.
 Link to article.

-Suárez, E., Quan, G., Atkins Elliott, L., & Hammer, D. (2023).
+Suárez, E., Quan, G., Hammer, D., & Atkins, L. (2023).
 Learning in interaction: Interacting lines of research.
 In M. F. Tasar & P. R. L. Heron (Eds) International Handbook of Physics Education Research: Learning Physics.
 Melville, NY: American Institute of Physics.
 Link to the chapter.

 Hammer, D. (2023).
 The necessarily, wonderfully unsettled state of methodology in PER: A reflection.
 In M. F. Tasar & P. R. L. Heron (Eds.)
 International Handbook of Physics Education Research: Special Topics. (pp. 22.1-22.12).
 Melville, NY: American Institute of Physics.
 Link to the chapter.